 J.D.
 (California Western School of Law, 1983)

-Professor in the School of Communication
+Lecturer in School of Communication

 Ph.D.
 (Communication Studies, University of Iowa, 2008)